davidmoten/rxjava2-http/README.md

 *  put a `timeout` operator on the server Flowable in case a client leaves (or is killed) without cancelling

 This goes for any server Flowable, even one that is normally of very short duration.
 This is because the subscription is retained in a global map until cancellation and will retain some memory.
 Note that under a lot of GC pressure a container may choose to destroy a servlet (and run `init` again when another call to that servlet happens).
 In this circumstance `FlowableHttpServlet` is designed to cancel all outstanding subscriptions and release the mentioned map for gc.
-Dave Moten has seen Tomcat containers do this.

 ## Design
 WebSockets is a natural for this but can be blocked by corporate firewalls so this library starts with support for HTTP 1.0.